Justink-08/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script to print current user
+A script to print the group a user belong